MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-05-04-aws-well-architected-framework.md

 ### Operational Excellence

+> Operational excellence (OE) is a commitment to build software correctly while consistently delivering a great customer experience.

-[Operational Excellence](https://docs.aws.amazon.com/wellarchitected/latest/framework/operational-excellence.html) is less about what you build in AWS and more about how you organise your teams or business to achieve business outcomes.
+[Operational Excellence](https://docs.aws.amazon.com/wellarchitected/latest/framework/operational-excellence.html) is less about what you build in AWS and more about how you organise your teams or business to achieve your desired outcomes.
 It is about evaluating the needs of your internal and external customers, any governance or compliance requirements and potential threats.
 From this you can determine an appropriate operating model to meet the needs of your business or a mix of models to meet the needs of different teams.
 You should establish key performance indicators (KPIs) and leverage telemetry to ensure you can make informed decisions.
 Safely automate where possible, such as ensuring your application, infrastructure, configuration and procedures are defined and maintained as code.
 Keep changes frequent but small, so they can be easily reversed.
 Perform regular reviews of your operational procedures so they can be continuously improved.
 Expect failures to occur, and plan for them by identifying the risks and rehearsing your responses to outages.

 ### Security

+> The Security pillar encompasses the ability to protect data, systems, and assets to take advantage of cloud technologies to improve your security.

 [The security pillar](https://docs.aws.amazon.com/wellarchitected/latest/framework/security.html) provides guidance and recommendations to ensure the secure design, delivery and maintenance of AWS workloads.
 Security is a shared responsibility between you and AWS, who remove some of the burden by taking responsibility of security of the host operating system, virtualisation layer and physical security.
 The customer is responsible for the guest operating systems (including security updates/patches) and any applications or software they run.
 They are also responsible for designing and configuring the security of the networks they configure by utilising technologies such as firewalls.
 Customers are also responsible for managing and controlling access to their resources by ensuring they appropriately manage and configure Identity and Access Management (IAM) users and roles.
 AWS provides tools to help centralise security controls, such as by applying policies to restrict the type of resources and/or regions that can be used.

 ### Reliability

+> The Reliability pillar encompasses the ability of a workload to perform its intended function correctly and consistently when it’s expected to.

 [Reliability](https://docs.aws.amazon.com/wellarchitected/latest/framework/reliability.html) is concerned with ensuring that a workload performs its intended function correctly and consistently.
 This pillar encourages customers to consider designing or improving their solutions to be able to automatically recover from failure.
 Workloads should be designed to use highly available resources, and to scale horizontally so that requests are managed across a number of smaller resources that do not share a common point of failure, reducing the impact if one or more fails.
 It also encourages the monitoring of demand so that capacity can be appropriately predicted and planned.
 It advises managing change through automation, so infrastructure changes can be predictably tested and repeated.
 Finally it advises on managing failure, and ensuring that appropriate protections have been implemented such as data backups and fault isolation.

 ### Performance Efficiency

+> The performance efficiency pillar includes the ability to use cloud resources efficiently to meet performance requirements, and to maintain that efficiency as demand changes and technologies evolve.

 [The performance efficiency pillar](https://docs.aws.amazon.com/wellarchitected/latest/framework/performance-efficiency.html) is about helping customers to build architectures on AWS that deliver sustained performance over time.
 The focus areas are: